Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Yes!

-Babies benefit from solid foods packed with vitamins and minerals even while they’re still nursing or on formula for two big reasons:
+Babies benefit from solid foods packed with vitamins and minerals even while they’re still nursing or drinking formula for two big reasons:

 • Babies can develop a taste preference for early foods, so it’s best to offer nutrient-rich foods like fruits and veggies early

-• Nutritious foods compensate for the nutrients babies lose as you decrease formula or breastfeeding when you offer complementary feeding at 7 – 12 months of age
+• Nutritious foods compensate for the decline in nutrients as you decrease formula or breastfeeding between 7 – 12 months of age

-Whether you spoon-feed or practice baby-led weaning, there are three main concerns: choking, allergies and iron.
+Whether you spoon-feed or practice baby-led weaning, there are three main concerns when making the transition to real food: choking, food allergies, and high-iron foods.

 As for iron, your baby’s iron stores are used by 6 months of age.
 So, a baby’s first foods must contain iron to support the rapid brain development that’s happening during the first three years.